chandrakantha-ramagovindaiah-jdas/docker-nginx-busybox/README.md

     </body>
     </html>

-### Connect to the NginX reverse Proxy per Browser
+#### Connect to the NginX reverse Proxy per Browser
+This subchapter tries to give some insights on the reachability of your docker application.
+If you are interested more in automated builds, skip this chapter and go straigt to the next chapter.

-Linux:
+##### Linux:

 If you start a browser on the Linux docker host, use the URL

     http://localhost

-Windows or iOS:
+##### Windows or iOS:

 On boot2docker hosts (Windows and iOS), find your docker host's IP address by issuing the command

     boot2docker ip